Thai Visa Checklist Logo

 You can obtain this in one of two ways:

-Option 1 - Apply outside Thailand (Recommended): Apply for a 90-day Non-Immigrant O visa at a Thai Embassy or Consulate in your home country or a neighboring country.
-This is generally the most straightforward route.
+Option 1 - Apply outside Thailand (Recommended): Apply for a 90-day Non-Immigrant O visa at a Thai embassy or consulate in your home country or a neighboring country.
+This is generally the most straightforward route, making it easier to open a bank account and season the required funds before applying for the extension.

 Step 2.
 Meet the Financial Requirements